 Stop by our Birds of Prey Field to meet our raptors and their caregivers, who will be busy feeding and training the birds!
-This unique opportunity not only allows visitors to engage with our hawks, owls, falcons and vulture but also to get a facinating glimps into the day-to-day opporations of amazing our animal care staff!
+This unique opportunity not only allows visitors to engage with our hawks, owls, falcons and vulture but also to get a fascinating glimpse into the day-to-day operations of amazing our animal care staff!

 What is a raptor?